 God has revealed Himself by his Word, that is, through the sixty-six books of the Bible and by his Son.
 The Scriptures were given by inspiration of the Holy Spirit and are inerrant and infallible in the original languages.
+The Scriptures are sufficient in matters of life and faith.
 The Word of God was given to us in the incarnation of Jesus as revealed in Scripture.
 These are the primary specific means through which we know God.

 2 Timothy 3:16-17; Hebrews 1:2; 2 Peter 1:19-21; Matthew 5:17-18; Psalm 19:7; John 1:14; John 14:6